+The domaine is located in the hamlet of Le Landreau in Sèvre et Maine, Muscadet's best region of production.
+They have 17 hectares (42 acres), with vines averaging 55 years old.
+They produce 3 different cuvees, each masterfully crafted to highlight the expression of the specific soil types.
 The wines are fermented "sur lie", on the yeast, to prevent oxidation and impart full flavor and a slight spritz to the finished product.